Skip to content

 Ultra-Rare

-The foundation of Canyonite is a naturally translucent chalcedony matrix, an exceptionally uncommon host rock for complex copper mineral assemblages.
+The foundation of Canyonite is a naturally translucent chalcedony matrix, an uncommon host for preserved copper mineral assemblages for complex copper mineral assemblages.
 This translucency allows light to pass through the stone, creating internal depth and dimensionality rarely seen in copper-bearing compositions.

 Papagoite